 It hosts one of the oldest fully intact and preserved castles in Japan and is a must see while here.
 You can walk or ride from Matsumoto station to the castle, and on the way you will pass by Nakamachi street, known for its traditional storehouses, called kura, which are characterized by their black-and-white, criss-cross patterned walls.

-Matsumoto is around 1hr 40minutes by train from Iiyama station, and is an easy day trip.
-(1 change).
+Matsumoto is around 1hr 40 min by train from Iiyama station, and is an easy day trip ! 🚅

 Another important regional city bursting with historical sites is Kanazawa on the Sea of Japan.
-1 hour and 15minutes from iiyama station on the Shinkansen, Kanazawa is a particularly rewarding day trip.
+1 hour and 15 MIN from Iiyama station on the Shinkansen, Kanazawa is a particularly rewarding day trip.

 There are many great sites to see including the old Higashi Chaya geisha district, the Kanazawa castle gardens, Kenrokuen garden, and the fish markets.
-You can get around on foot but hiring a bike or utilizing the loop bus makes getting around a little easier.
-Definitely make the trip!
+You can get around on foot but hiring a bike or using the loop bus makes it a little easier.
+Definitely worth the trip !

 Photo courtesy : Kanazawa city